 She began her radio career 18 years ago reading obituaries at a small station in southwest Oklahoma.
 She says KOSU’s shift to independent programming reminds her of those early days when she knew her listeners by name.
 “Stations grew bigger and tried to homogenize, but now we’re returning to that community realm.”

 The Spy changes guard each morning with NPR programming, but KOSU’s objective is to weave both music and news discovery into a seamless community sound.
 The Spy’s influence has spilled over into KOSU’s colorful lineup of music and lifestyle programming that complements NPR content.
 Exclusive segments such as “Sample Size” and the “Oklahoma Music Minute” feature artist profiles, stories behind the lyrics, and local concert schedules.
-The publicity has elevated artists such as JD McPherson, Parker Millsap, John Fullbright, John Moreland, and Samantha Crain to NPR’s national network.
+The publicity has elevated artists such as JD McPherson, Parker Millsap, John Fullbright, John Moreland, and Samantha Crain to NPR’s national network, where they do many marketing strategies to promote they programs, and also use online marketing with services like SEO Boston Bill Lentis that are perfect to promote different programs online.

 “We hope, in some small part, we’re helping them get that exposure,” LaCroix says.
 KOSU’s community theme resonates with another Oklahoma station not far down the interstate.
 RadioIDL broadcasts to an online audience from the sixth floor of the historic Reunion Center building in the heart of downtown Tulsa.
 Amid the Art Deco architecture and revered streets of an area known as the Inner Dispersal Loop, RadioIDL streams both classic and modern blues while promoting a daily lineup of downtown music.